April 29, 2015

 Texas A&M System’s IT team also required enhanced control over content.
 And it needed to prevent the future use of consumer-grade, shadow IT file sharing tools, which wouldn’t be able to meet the University’s security requirements or offer much in the way of audits, reporting, single sign on, centralized security controls, or granular controls around users, devices, folders, or files.

-“The more we learned about Syncplicity and its security capabilities, the surer we were that it was the right solution for Texas A&M University Systems,” says Danny Miller, Texas A&M System’s Chief Information Security Officer.
-“With Syncplicity, we found a powerful, world-class solution that lets users safely share sensitive data with colleagues inside the Texas A&M System, and with partners outside of it.
+“The more we learned about Syncplicity by Axway and its security capabilities, the surer we were that it was the right solution for Texas A&M University Systems,” says Danny Miller, Texas A&M System’s Chief Information Security Officer.
+“With Syncplicity by Axway, we found a powerful, world-class solution that lets users safely share sensitive data with colleagues inside the Texas A&M System, and with partners outside of it.
 Meanwhile, IT retains complete control of the information, and has visibility into who’s accessing it even after it’s shared with users outside of our infrastructure.”

 Join us and learn more:

-Our EMC World customer panel, Deploying a Secure, Modern Collaboration Service for 200K Users at Texas A&M University System, will give you insight into the selection process and explain why Syncplicity’s security features and hybrid-cloud capabilities drove their decision.
+Our EMC World customer panel, Deploying a Secure, Modern Collaboration Service for 200K Users at Texas A&M University System, will give you insight into the selection process and explain why Syncplicity by Axway’s security features and hybrid-cloud capabilities drove their decision.